maximsakhno/galo-ioc/README.md

         raise NotImplementedError()
 ```

 Let's consider one of the implementations of the messenger — Telegram, which is contained in the module `src/congratulations_app/messengers/telegram.py`.
 This module contains the implementation of the `Messenger` interface — `TelegramMessenger` and the `load` function.
 This function will be called when the application is initialized if this module is specified in the configuration file `module_names.txt`.
 The function creates an instance of the `TelegramMessenger` class and the factory `TelegramMessengerFactory` that returns the messenger instance.
-This factory is then registered in the Service Locator using the `add_factory` function from the **ioc** library.
+This factory is then registered in the Service Locator using the `add_factory` function from the Galo-IOC library.
 After that, using this factory, it will be possible to get an instance of the `Messenger` class in another module.
 The module contained the WhatsApp messenger is implemented in a similar way — `src/congratulations_app/messengers/whatsapp.py`.

 ```python
 # src/congratulations_app/messengers/telegram.py